Victims Compensation Assistance Program

-CVC assists clients in applying for Crime Victim’s Compensation.
-This page contains general information on the Crime Victim’s Compensation Program (VCAP).
-For more detailed information, to obtain Crime Victim’s’ Compensation Forms and/or for assistance in filing Crime Victim’s Compensation call one of CVC’s 24-hour hotlines, 610-692-7420 or 610-692-7273.
+CVC assists clients in applying for Crime Victims Compensation.
+This page contains general information on the Victims Compensation Assistance Program (VCAP).
+For more detailed information, to obtain Crime Victims Compensation Forms and/or for assistance in filing Crime Victims Compensation call one of CVC’s 24-hour hotlines, 610-692-7420 or 610-692-7273.

 VCAP, administered by Pennsylvania Commission on Crime and Delinquency (PCCD), helps victims and their families ease the financial burdens they may face as a result of a crime.
 Although compensation will not erase the fact that the crime has occurred, it can help victims to begin the healing and recovery process.
 There may be factors other than those listed below that may determine whether a crime victim may qualify for compensation.

 A Person Is for Compensation Eligible If…

 • The crime occurred in Pennsylvania OR the crime occurred to a Pennsylvania resident who was injured or killed (a) in a foreign country or (b) by an act of international terrorism.

 • The victim is a police officer, firefighter, or individual whose employment included the duty of protecting the public, may be eligible for victims compensation for injuries suffered from either on or off-duty crime incidents.